rslifka/fate_of_all_fools/README.md

 # Features

 ## Additions
 * Displays additional information derived from an external source of subjective weapon quality assessments (in this case, Google Sheets).
 This is the main reason I developed this UserScript.
 I wanted to be able to tell a few things at a glance when looking at my vault.
-FOAF supports linking to your own sheet so you can of course customize these rankings.
+FOAF supports linking to your own sheet so you can of course customize these rankings. **You can create your own sheet from my template to specify your own rankings!** (see below)
-* TODO: Dupe and dupe-lower
+* The tooltip has been repurposed with information from the aforementioned Google Sheet.
-* TODO: Dupe mouseover
+* Duplicate items are indicated with a `dupe` tag, and duplicate items with a lower light (sorry, 'power level' :) are indicated with `dupe-lower`.
-* TODO: Extra detail in the tooltip
+* When hovering over a duplicate item, all other duplicates are highlighted.

 **(NOTE: Icons are placeholders, better ones coming very soon :)**
 ![Fate Of All Fools Icons](https://rslifka.github.io/fate_of_all_fools/img/icon-demo.jpg)